sydni/workshop/README.md

 ![](https://cdn.rawgit.com/ahsanazim/workshop/master/img/react-native-logo.svg)

 Today we'll be introducing you to React Native, taking you from building a basic-app to whipping up one that does all sorts of amazing things.
-We'll also leave you with all sorts of goodies and things to keep in mind if you plan on pursuing React Native development in the future.
+We'll also leave you with a tonne of goodies and things to keep in mind if you plan on pursuing React Native development in the future.

 Basically, this'll be your one-stop-shop to becoming an ace React Native developer ;)